SkeldJS/Hindenburg/README.md

 It uses [SkeldJS](https://github.com/SkeldJS/SkeldJS) to interface with the Among Us protocol, as well as keeping state.

-🚧 Hindenburg is currently in a work-in-progress, follow #7 to keep up-to-date on what to expect for the v1 release.
+🚧 Hindenburg is currently in a work-in-progress, follow [#7](https://github.com/SkeldJS/Hindenburg/issues/7) to keep up-to-date on what to expect for the v1 release.

-🔮 Hindenburg has its own section in the SkeldJS discord server, as a place to get help installing, discuss plugins or updates. https://discord.gg/8ewNJYmYAU
+🔮 Hindenburg has its own section in the SkeldJS discord server, as a place to get help installing or to discuss plugins and updates. https://discord.gg/8ewNJYmYAU

 ## Features